openstack/kayobe/doc/source/configuration/reference/docker-registry.rst

 Using the registry
 ==================

-Enabling the registry does not automatically set the configuration for Docker engine to use it.
-This should be done via the :ref:`docker_registry variable
+Enabling the registry does not automatically set the configuration for the container engine to use it.
+This should be done via the :ref:`docker_registry or podman_registry variables <configuration-hosts-container-engine>`.
-<configuration-hosts-docker>`.

 TLS
 ---

 If the registry is using a privately signed TLS certificate, it is necessary to :ref:`configure Docker engine with the CA certificate
-<configuration-hosts-docker>`.
+<configuration-hosts-container-engine>`.

 If TLS is enabled, Docker engine should be configured to use HTTPS to communicate with it: